 LG G5 and G6 Android 8.0 Oreo Rollout and Features

-LG G5 flagship arrived with inbuilt Android Marshmallow and received the Android 7.0 Nougat update a few months ago.
-The South Korean tech giant launched the G6 flagship with preloaded Android 7.0 Nougat operating system in February 2017.
-The next major update for both LG G6 and G5 flagships is Android 8.0 Oreo.
+LG G5 flagship arrived with inbuilt Android Marshmallow and received the Android 7.0 Nougat update about a year ago.
+The South Korean tech giant launched the G6 flagship with preloaded Android 7.0 Nougat operating system and Snapdragon 821 SoC in February 2017.
+So the next major update for both LG G6 and G5 flagships is Android 8.0 Oreo.

 Verizon LG G5 Android Oreo Update

 Previously, Verizon pushed out the Nougat update for its LG G5 devices in December 2016.
-So this time the biggest US carrier may roll out Android Oreo for G5 devices in October or November 2017.
+So this time the biggest US carrier may roll out Android Oreo for G5 devices in Q2 of 2018.

 Australia LG G5 and G6 Android Oreo Rollout